 Finally, I read a book called The Eczema Diet.
 This was mainly aimed at adults with the condition, and the dietary suggestions are pretty restrictive, but it’s had some rave reviews.
 I took a few titbits from it.
 Mainly that papaya is a superfood in the fight against eczema, pear is an eczema-safe fruit and dairy and wheat are trouble-makers.
 The book also concluded that meat broths are amazing for eczema-prone skin.

 I still give Hannah wheat as she’s not allergic to it and I’m conscious of restricting her diet too much.
 I have tried the papaya but she’s just not interested.
 Thankfully she loves pears and I’m managing to sneak broths in here and there.

-Creams have been a bit of a sore spot for me.
+Finding the best ointment for eczema treatment has been a bit of a sore spot for me.
 Mainly because I researched like crazy, and each time I came across a new lotion that promised to be a miracle worker, I was disappointed.